Faculty Service-Learning Modules

 In this Video: Director Chris Fiorentino provides a service-learning overview.

 Service-Learning is an exciting, high impact approach to education.
 Service-Learning intentionally ties relevant community service to academic content in a given course and uses critical reflection activities to strengthen learning and developmental outcomes.
-Fresno State is a leader in the service-learning field, with approximately 150 service-learning course sections offered each year.
+Fresno State is a leader in the service-learning field, with an average of 165 service-learning course sections offered each year.
 Multiple research studies conducted here at Fresno State and across the country demonstrate that using high-quality service-learning approaches produces a significant improvement in students’ academic, personal and professional development.
 Furthermore, research has clearly shown that faculty members and the community also benefit from the use of service-learning.